mui/mui-x/docs/data/data-grid/aggregation/aggregation.md

 #### Remove a built-in function for all columns

-You can remove some aggregations functions for all columns by passing a filtered object to the `aggregationFunctions` prop.
+You can remove some aggregation functions for all columns by passing a filtered object to the `aggregationFunctions` prop.

 In the example below, the `sum` aggregation function has been removed.